muaz-khan/WebRTC-Experiment/audio-broadcast/old-audio-broadcasting/README.md

 If 10 users join your broadcasted room, **20 RTP ports** will be opened on your browser:

-1. 10 RTP ports for **outgoing** audio stream
+1. 10 RTP ports for **outgoing** audio streams
-2. 10 RTP ports for **incoming** audio stream
+2. 10 RTP ports for **incoming** audio streams

 ----

-#### Difference between one-way broadcasting and simple broadcasting
+#### Difference between one-way broadcasting and one-to-many broadcasting

 For 10 users session, maximum 10 RTP ports for outgoing audio stream will be opened.

 On each participant's side; only one **incoming** RTP port will be opened.

-Unlike one-way broadcasting; simple broadcasting experiment opens both outgoing as well as incoming RTP ports for each participant.
+Unlike one-way broadcasting; one-to-many broadcasting experiment opens both outgoing as well as incoming RTP ports for each participant.

 ----